Eurovision Song Contest 2006: Spokespersons

 The following people were the spokespersons for their countries.
-A spokesperson delivers the results of national televoting during the final night, awarding points to the entries on behalf of his or her country.
-Although Serbia and Montenegro withdrew from the contest, it retained its voting rights.
+A spokesperson delivers the results of national televoting during the final night, awarding points to the entries on behalf of their country.
+Although Serbia and Montenegro withdrew from the contest, Serbia retained its voting rights.
 A draw was held to determine each country's voting order.
 Countries revealed their votes in the following order: